 Roles and Responsibilities

-Ian Cochran is also a Senior Advisor on Investment and Governance at I4CE - Institute for Climate Economics.
-He contributes to the public-interest think tank’s work on investment, climate, and decision-making support.
+Ian Cochran is also an External Advisor at I4CE - Institute for Climate Economics contributing to the public-interest think tank’s work on investment, climate, and decision-making support.

 Ian holds a PhD in economics from Université Paris-Dauphine (France), a Master of Public Affairs (MPA) from Sciences-Po Paris (France) and a BA in Policy Studies from the Syracuse University Maxwell School of Public Affairs (USA).
 Before joining I4CE, Ian worked at the Organization for Economic Cooperation and Development.
 In 2015 served as a co-reporter on the French Presidential Commission on Innovative Climate Finance "Mission Canfin-Grandjean".
 Ian has lectured in master's-level programmes at Sciences-Po Paris and Université Paris-Dauphine.